Trees that Resist Wildfires

 - Fire wise Communities, "Fire wise Landscaping and Plant Lists", 2013.

 The test that follows contains 10 questions.
 Before taking the test be sure you have read the article.
 The passing grade is 80% on the entire test.
 A passing grade of this test may only be submitted once.

 All test scores are sent to the Seminars automatically when you press the last key at the end of the test and you have returned to the Seminars website.
 All passing test scores are then sent from Online Seminars to your society at the end of every month and they will appear on your certification record 4 to 6 weeks after that.

-Members of ISA may earn 0.5 CEU's for this topic.
-The CEU's may be applied toward Certified Arborist, Utility Specialist, Municipal Specialist, or BCMA science credits.
+Members of ISA may earn 0.5 CEU's for this article.
+The CEU's may be applied toward Certified Arborist, Municipal Specialist, or BCMA science credits.

 Members of the SAF may earn 0.5 hour Cat.
-1-CF credits for every 5 passed tests.
+1-CF credits for every 5 passing test scores.